 Transamerica Life Insurance Review

-In terms of policy options, we love that Transamerica offers term life coverage ranging from 10 to 30 years in length, and from $25,000 to $2 million for death benefits.
+In terms of policy options, we love that Transamerica offers term life coverage ranging from 10 to 30 years in length and from $25,000 to $10 million in death benefits.
 This is a wider range than most companies on both counts.
-Since term life insurance is meant to provide affordable coverage as long as you need it (and no longer) Transamerica’s flexibility is key.
+Since term life insurance is meant to provide affordable coverage as long as you need it (and no longer), Transamerica’s flexibility is key.

 Transamerica has the credentials to back up its offerings, too.
 The company earned top financial strength scores from three separate ratings agencies, meaning it can be counted on to pay out if you need to file a claim.
-The only place Transamerica fell a little short was for customer service; polling “about average” in J.D.
+The only place Transamerica falls a little short is in customer service, polling below average in J.D.
 Power’s customer satisfaction survey.
 That may be something to look out for if excellent support is high on your list of must-haves.

-Transamerica emphasizes the highly individual nature of life insurance, claiming to offer a “range of flexible products to suit your personal needs.”
+The Transamerica Life Insurance Company emphasizes their highly individual nature of life insurancee, claiming to offer a “range of flexible products to suit your personal needs.”

 Is it true?

-Partly.
 It’s true that Transamerica’s term life insurance is singularly flexible.
 It offers an impressive range of death benefits and term length options, so most people will be able to find a policy that fits their needs and their budget.
-The company also has a good selection of policy add-ons; like an accelerated death benefit, disability coverage, and the option to purchase long-term care insurance.
+The company also has a good selection of policy add-ons, like an accelerated death benefit, disability coverage, and the option to purchase long-term care insurance.
 This means you’ll be able to bolster your life insurance wherever you need extra protection.
 This flexibility also extends to the company’s permanent products, with individual whole life insurance policies going up to $3 million.

-We don’t recommend Transamerica if you’re looking for a universal life policy, either.
+However, we don’t recommend Transamerica if you’re looking for a universal life policy.
 Its universal option — Transamerica Financial Fund Indexed Universal Life (FFIUL) — has been controversial in recent years, even being sued for upping prices on active policies.

-Don’t let that turn you off on the company as a whole, though.
+Don’t let that turn you off on the Transamerica Life Insurance company as a whole, though.
 Transamerica has a positive reputation for offering sound, affordable term life policies.
 Of course, prices are individual, so we recommend getting multiple quotes before buying.
-But if you’re thinking term insurance then Transamerica should make the list.
+But if you’re thinking term insurance, then Transamerica insurance should make the list.

 Affordable term life insurance